 TGax Editor: Please modify the 1st in this section as shown below (11ax D2.3 P292L22):

 An AP shall transmit a Trigger frame in an HE PPDU when the frame allocates one or more RA-RUs with AID12 set to 2045 to enable an unassociated STA determine the BSS Color of the AP.
+An AP shall not allocate any RA-RUs with AID12 set to 2045 outside its primary 20MHz channel.

 TGax Editor: Please add a new bullets as shown below to the following paragraph in this section (11ax D2.3 P292L30):